-- 'the public health imperative'- preventable morbidity and mortality; - o fairness, equity and ethics; - o risk perception- the public perceive risk very differently to scientists and experts; - integration in the overall response to the EVD outbreak; - use of evidence; and - building and maintaining trust.
+- o 'the public health imperative'- preventable morbidity and mortality; - o fairness, equity and ethics; - risk perception (the public perceive risk very differently to scientists and experts); - o integration in the overall response to the EVD outbreak; - \circ use of evidence; and - building and maintaining trust.

-3.8 Major logistics considerations for each investigational therapy and/or vaccine
+3.7 Major logistics considerations for each investigational therapy and/or vaccine

-Given the health infrastructure and personnel challenges in the Ebola affected areas, decisions on what interventions to use must include logistic considerations.
+Given the health infrastructure and personnel challenges in the areas affected by Ebola, decisions on what interventions to use must include logistic considerations.
 For all these interventions, decisions about implementation will depend upon the appropriateness of the intervention in the specific situation, the availability and quality of data to support the decision on use, the available supply now and in the coming months, and the feasibility of shipping (if required) of the intervention to West Africa.
-Countries face multiple logistical constraints, including the ability to safely and securely transport the intervention to the delivery site, the existence of safe and secure storage facilities with appropriate cold chain capacity, the availability of sterile equipment to administer injections and/or infusions, clean water for oral medications, trained and experienced health care providers to administer the interventions, and ability to recognize and manage adverse events associated with treatment, such as allergies10.
+Countries face multiple logistical constraints, including the ability to safely and securely transport the intervention to the delivery site, the existence of safe and secure storage facilities with appropriate cold chain capacity, the availability of sterile equipment to administer injections and/or infusions, clean water for oral medications, trained and experienced health-care providers to administer the interventions, and the ability to recognize and manage adverse events associated with treatment, such as allergies.14

-10 Given the fact that this outbreak has international public health implications, it is expected that countries as part of a coordinated efforts and, with the support of the international community will work to address each of the logistics challenges in the short term and, importantly will develop plans for sustainable strategies to address the logistics challenges in the long term.
+14 Given the fact that this outbreak has international public health implications, it is expected that countries as part of a coordinated effort, with the support of the international community, will work to address each of the logistics challenges in the short term and will develop plans for sustainable strategies to address the logistics challenges in the long term.

-Type of intervention Admin. route No. doses / time No. Total treatments available Storage Remarks Therapeutic Immunoglobulins Convalescent plasma IM, IV equipment & supplies for sterile injection and/or infusion, & HCW who can administer 1 st batches could be available by end 2014 Unknown (MSF/WHO have identified several convalescent patients) Commercial IVIGs may be stored at room temperature; however these contain stabilizers and are pH- controlled.
+Type of intervention Administration route Storage Remarks Therapeutic Immunoglobulins Convalescent plasma IM, IV equipment and supplies for sterile injection and/or infusion; HCWs can administer Commercial IVIGs may be stored at room temperature; however these contain stabilizers and are pH-controlled.
 May require refrigeration and rewarming before transfusion.
 Identifying PCR-negative donors; local capabilities for Ebola testing; ensuring donations are negative for HBV, HIV, HCV, and other blood-borne pathogens; availability of plasmapheresis infrastructure; consider using units from 2 or more donors because of variation in immune responses.
 Small risk of anaphylactic reactions with IM or IV administration; need ability to administer epinephrine and antihistamines +/- corticosteroids if this is observed; aseptic meningitis has been reported following IVIG (Kato); IV infusion of IVIG may take 2-5 hrs, with frequent monitoring of vital signs (complications more frequent with rapid infusions, particularly in patients with acute infections; premedication with acetaminophen, diphenhydramine, corticosteroids (hydrocortisone 6 mg/kg for children; 100-150 mg for adults) 30' in advance of infusion may prevent severe reactions).
 IVIG inhibits response to measles and other vaccines.
-ZМарр IV equipment & supplies for sterile infusion & HCW who can administer Few hundred doses by end 2014 (tentative) Currently exhausted; production scale- up could yield a few hundred doses in next 6 months Shipping & storage -20°C. MappBio currently gathering stability data to determine stability at 4°C. Antibody preparations should be stored in small aliquots, and thawed once; repeated freezing and thawing may negatively impact antibody - hence frost-free freezers are not appropriate, as they alternate between freezing and thawing.
+ZMapp IV equipment and supplies for sterile infusion; HCWs can administer Shipping and storage at -20°C. MappBio currently gathering stability data to determine stability at 4°C. Antibody preparations should be stored in small aliquots and thawed once; repeated freezing and thawing may negatively impact antibody - hence frost-free freezers are not appropriate, as they alternate between freezing and thawing.
 Shipping from source of production to point of use, local transport, and storage.
 Limited to no current supply.
-Appropriate freezers to ensure avoiding repeated freeze-thaw cycles.
+Appropriate freezers to ensure avoiding repeated freeze- thaw cycles.
+Hyperimmune IM or IV depending on Other hyperimmune globulins Not yet available.